cwi-dis/videoLat/videoLat/README.txt

 If you have access to the internals of the system-under-test it is possible to take measurements there as well, because videoLat encodes the current timestamp in the barcode.

+More information on videoLat can be found at <http://www.videolat.org>.

 Download
 ========